valerio-pescatori/rest-countries-api-with-color-theme-switcher-master/README.md

 It correctly bundles Solid in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-## Deployment

-You can deploy the `dist` folder to any static host provider (netlify, surge, now, etc.)